 It’s tax time!
 The student loan interest deduction is a topic of conversation around this time of year.
-What’s new for filing your 2019 tax return?
-Tax topics can be pretty dry, so let’s skip to the skinny:
+Tax topics can be pretty dry, so let’s skip to the skinny — here's what you need to know about deducting student loan interest this year.

 What’s the same about the student loan interest deduction this year?

-- If you file taxes married separately, you can’t take this deduction at all.
+- If your filing status is married filing separately, you can’t take this deduction at all.

-- If you file taxes married jointly and both spouses have student loan debt, you can only deduct up to $2,500.
-In other words, the deduction doesn’t double.
+- If you file taxes married jointly and both spouses have student loan payments, you can only deduct up to $2,500.
+In other words, the deduction doesn’t double even with a higher amount of interest paid between both partners.

 You can claim the student loan interest deduction if all of the following apply:

-- You paid interest on a qualified student loan*.
+- You paid interest on a qualified private student loan or federal student loan*.

 - You’re legally obligated to pay interest on a qualified student loan.